flyteorg/flyteidl/protos/docs/admin/admin.rst

    "id", ":ref:`ref_flyteidl.core.WorkflowExecutionIdentifier`", "", "Identifier of the workflow execution to recover."
    "name", ":ref:`ref_string`", "", "User provided value for the recovered execution.
 If none is provided the system will generate a unique string. +optional"
-   "parent_node_execution", ":ref:`ref_flyteidl.core.NodeExecutionIdentifier`", "", "Which node (if any) launched the execution created in this request.
-This situation arises for recovered nodes which execute a launch plan and launch a child workflow."
+   "metadata", ":ref:`ref_flyteidl.admin.ExecutionMetadata`", "", "Additional metadata which will be used to overwrite any metadata in the reference execution when triggering a recovery execution."